 As the River Wharfe careers out of Wharfedale it passes the remains of Bolton Abbey.
-The short walk passes the ruins and continues up the far side of the river for a mile to the Cavendish Pavilion, returning on the near side.
+This short walk passes the abbey ruins and continues up the far side of the river to the Cavendish Pavilion, returning on the other bank.

 The parking here costs £10.
 You have to book and pay online in advance and present your barcode at the gate.
 Beautiful walk, so pretty.